networknt/light-4j/docs/content/architecture/security.md

 the rule business handler can be done in a consistent way.
 Also, for certain client or user, the response might need to filter out some information before returning to the consume.

+# JWT public key certificate distribution

+As we are using JWT token for distributed token verification on each service instance, we need to make sure that the public key certificate from OAuth 2.0 provider can be distributed to each individual service instance so that they can verify the token issued by the same OAuth 2.0 token service independently.

+Here is the [document](https://networknt.github.io/light-4j/architecture/key-distribution/) that describes how key is distributed to the services during runtime.